-On July 29, 2020, the Company closed a brokered private placement of 31,363,700 subscription receipts ("Third Tranche Subscription Receipts") at a price of Cdn\$1.10 for gross proceeds of Cdn\$34,500,070.
+On July 29, 2020, the Company closed a brokered private placement of 31,363,700 subscription receipts ("Third Tranche Subscription Receipts") at a price of Cdn\$1.10 for gross proceeds of Cdn\$34,500,070 (\$25,459,428).
 Paradigm acted as sole agent on the placement.
 Each Third Tranche Subscription Receipt will entitle the holder thereof to receive, without payment of any additional consideration, one Unit (a Third Tranche Unit").
 Each Third Tranche Unit will consist of one Common Share and one-half of one common share purchase warrant (each whole warrant a "Third Tranche Warrant").
-Each whole Third Tranche Warrant will entitle the holder thereof to purchase one Common Share at a price of \$1.65, for a period of 2 years following the closing of the private placement.
+Each whole Third Tranche Warrant will entitle the holder thereof to purchase one Common Share at a price of \$1.65 until July 29, 2022.

 The Company granted Paradigm 395,454 agent warrants relating to the Third Tranche Subscription Receipts.
-Each agent warrant entitles the agent to acquire a Common Share at a price of Cdn\$1.34 per share for a period of 2 years from the date of the closing.
+Each agent warrant entitles the agent to acquire one Common Share at a price of Cdn\$1.34 until July 29, 2022.
+The Company incurred share issue costs associated with this financing of \$1,927,744, of which \$1,559,093 were commissions and related expenses and \$368,651 was the value attributable to the agent warrants.

-The exchange of the First Tranche Subscription Receipts, Second Tranche Subscription Receipts and Third Tranche Subscription Receipts (collectively the "Subscription Receipts") for Units is conditional upon the approval of Freegold shareholders.
-The proceeds from the placements of the Subscription Receipts (net of certain fees and expenses) have been placed in escrow pending receipt of such approval.
-If such approval is not obtained, the proceeds from the placement of the Subscription Receipts will be returned to the investors.
-If shareholder approval is obtained and the net proceeds from the private placements are released to the Company, the Company will have sufficient working capital to fund its operations and planned exploration activities for the foreseeable future.
+The exchange of the First Tranche Subscription Receipts, Second Tranche Subscription Receipts and Third Tranche Subscription Receipts (collectively the "Subscription Receipts") for Units was approved by Freegold shareholders on September 15, 2020.
+The Company incurred \$271,815 in other share issue costs associated with all three financings.
+The Company will have sufficient working capital to fund its operations and planned exploration activities for the foreseeable future.

 In March 2019, the Company announced an option agreement with South32 whereby South32 has the option to earn a 70% interest in the Shorty Creek Property by committing \$30 million.
-The 2019 program of \$2 million was funded by South32 and the 2020 program will also be funded by South32.
-In February 2020 the Company received notice that South32 intended to proceed to the Year 2 of the option and full details of the program would be forthcoming over the next several months.
-The Company and South32 are continuing discussion with regard to the scope of the 2020 program amid the COVID-19 pandemic.
+The 2019 program of \$2 million was funded by South32 and the 2020 program was also to be funded by South32.
+In February 2020, the Company received notice that South32 intended to proceed to the Year 2 of the option.
+The Company and South 32 have subsequently decided to defer the 2020 program to 2021 due to concerns regarding the Covid-19 pandemic.